-In order to reduce the clutter in the attribute table and to focus on the task at hand (the changes from 2011 to 2016), you are going to hide some of the extra fields.
+The attribute table for student_towns contains many fields.
+In order to reduce the clutter in the attribute table and to focus on the task at hand, you are going to hide some of the extra fields.
 To temporarily turn off some of the attribute table fields:

 Re-examine the attribute table.
 You should now see that all the non-checkmarked fields are hidden from view.
 Save changes to your map document.
 The attribute table remains unaltered, all its data remains on the hard drive and the instructions to hide the fields from your view are stored in your map document.

 - In the attribute table, hold your mouse directly over the field name City and right-click.
 You now see the Field Menu.

 - Click Sort Ascending to re-order the city names alphabetically.
 You can scroll down the field to see the names.